ULabanieh/Utrecht-Housing-Price-Predictor/README.md

 ## Data Cleaning

 The dataset required minimal cleaning prior to modeling.
 A duplicate check was performed to ensure that no repeated property listings were present.
-It was observed that a small number of listings shared the same `id` value despite having different property characteristics and prices.
+It was observed that two listings shared the same `id` value despite having different property characteristics and prices.
 This suggests that the identifier does not uniquely represent a single property.
 As a result, the `id` column was removed and not used in the modeling process.

 All features were already provided in numerical format, with categorical characteristics encoded as binary variables where applicable.
 This significantly reduced preprocessing complexity and allowed the focus to shift quickly toward feature preparation and model development.